Home Chapter 1 Chapter 2 Chapter 3 Progress

 It’s been a while…

-His eyes snapped down to the water.
+His eyes lowered to the water.
 Though an excuse made up on the spot, those words unearthed a memory, one of the many that he had buried—and reburied, over and over again.

 A time when those words would have been true.
 When “a while” could have been days— weeks, when caring for himself had become an afterthought, when the weight of his failures suffocated him, and when he hadn’t understood just how deeply he was dragging down those who still cared for him, staining their kindness with his own despair, all because…